frePPLe/frepple/README.md

 The *Community Edition* is released under the [GNU Affero General Public License v3 or later](http://www.gnu.org/licenses/).

-The *Enterprise Edition* can be purchased from frePPLe bvba.
+The *Enterprise Edition* can be purchased from frePPLe bv.
 It provides additional functionality and professional support.

-The *Cloud Edition* provides provides the same capabilities as the Enterprise Edition, but is hosted as a service in the cloud: fully supported and maintained by frePPLe bvba.
+The *Cloud Edition* provides provides the same capabilities as the Enterprise Edition, but is hosted as a service in the cloud: fully supported and maintained by frePPLe bv.